Aedrus/google-web-fonts-list/readme.md

 I then imported all of the google fonts within the _type.scss file and applied them via classes.
 This part was relatively simple compared to the rest.
 The font were broken into two sections: sans serif and serif.

 ## Wrapping It Up
 To finish it off, I added simple css animations to the font cards, cards for importing the font, and a footer.
+To see all of these details, you can download the repository and view the page as an html document, otherwise the link at the top offers a barebones format for quick reading.